 Gratitude scavenger hunt: Like a regular scavenger hunt, except easier because you don’t have to hide any loot or come up with clever clues.
 This exercise helps kids bring positive feelings to the forefront of their minds while running around the house searching for the things they love most.
 It’s the perfect boredom buster or activity to break up a long day of staring at a screen.
 Download this free gratitude scavenger hunt printout from Brain Blox, or make your own.

-Write a letter to a loved one: With this activity, your kiddos get to practice their printing or handwriting skills while learning about snail mail, plus manifesting mindful gratitude and kindness!
+Letters to loved ones: With this activity, your kiddos can practice their printing or handwriting skills while learning about snail mail and manifesting mindful gratitude and kindness!
 For example, it could be a thank you letter to grandma for a birthday gift or a kind “thinking of you” note to a family member who lives far away.

 Your child doesn’t have to send a letter for this practice to be beneficial.
-Maybe they need to work through difficult emotions after a disagreement with a friend or write a letter to themself as a reminder of how amazing they are!
-They may even wish to write to a favourite toy or family pet to reflect on all the fun they’ve had together.
+For example, maybe they need to work through difficult emotions after a disagreement with a friend or write a letter to themself as a reminder of how amazing they are!
+They may even wish to write to a favourite toy or family pet to reflect on fun times together.

-Feelings walk exercise: Feelings walking is kind of like moving to music, but instead, you’re walking to the beat of different emotions.
+Feelings walk exercise: Feelings walking is like moving to music.
+But instead, you’re walking to the beat of different emotions.

 You can use a full-length mirror or copy your child’s movements to help make it easier to monitor these changes.
 This exercise allows kids to recognize how their bodies respond to emotions and become more proactive about identifying and handling them in the future.